If you don't see the related topic or question, please email us at firstname.lastname@example.org.

 Yes, feel free to contact any of the trip leaders.
 They will be more than happy to answer any questions for you.
 You may also contact Office of International Programs Director:

 Dr. Lisa Zwicker

 Most countries require a student visa to participate in a semester-long study abroad program.
 However, most IU South Bend trips, being shorter than a full semester, do not require a visa.

 Yes, all students need a passport to leave the United States.
 United States passports are valid for ten years if received after age eighteen.
 If you do not have your passport yet or it is expired, begin the process soon at travel.state.gov or by visiting participating United States Postal Service offices.
-A passport normally takes approximately 4-6 weeks to arrive after applying; the average fee is $135.

 Most IU South Bend programs do not have a language component.
 The primary exception is the Oaxaca, Mexico program, where students gain part of the necessary College of Liberal Arts and Sciences language requirement and must have one semester of college level Spanish.